vanhornchadm/Octoprint-Smart-Filament-Sensor/README.md

 # Octoprint-Filament-Revolutions

-[OctoPrint](http://octoprint.org/) plugin that integrates with a filament sensor hooked up to a Raspberry Pi GPIO pin and allows the filament spool to be changed during a print if the filament runs out or is jammed.
+[OctoPrint](http://octoprint.org/) plugin that integrates with 1 or 2 filament sensors hooked up to a Raspberry Pi GPIO pin and allows the filament spool to be changed during a print if the filament runs out or is jammed.

-Future developments are planned to include multiple filament sensors and pop-ups.

 Initial work based on the [Octoprint-Filament-Reloaded](https://github.com/kontakt/Octoprint-Filament-Reloaded) plugin by kontakt.